UKNCSP/CDDS-CMIP7-mappings/README.md

 1. clone this repository: `git clone git@github.com:UKNCSP/CDDS-CMIP7-mappings.git`
 2. cd into the checked out directory and authenticate with your github account: `gh auth login`
-3. dump the issues to a directory (one file per issue): `python scripts/dump_issues.py issue_review labels.json` (issue_review must not exist, labels.json contains information on labels attached to issues)
+3. dump the issues to a directory (one file per issue) using one of the following commands (in each case the "issue_review" directory must not exist)
+    - `python scripts/dump_all_issues.py issue_review labels.json`  (retrieves all issues and writes a json file with information about issues that cannot go in the issue files)
+    - `python scripts/dump_all_issues.py issue_review labels.txt`  (retrieves all issues and writes a text file with a table showing the same information as the json file)
+    - `python scripts/dump_issue_subset.py issue_review atmosChem,-approved` (retrieves all issues that include the label `atmosChem`, but do not have the `approved` labels)
 4. either
     - Edit the text files using the editor of your choice, or
     - Use the simple_update script to copy the expression and STASH information from UKESM1 to UKESM1-3 and HadGEM3-GC31 to HadGEM3-GC5: `python scripts/simple_update.py <issue file>`
 5. Construct the list of github commands to push changes back to github; `python scripts/update_issue.py <issue file> <issue file> ...`
 6. If that list of commands looks correct (no python errors from the last command) run each gh command or pipe the output into bash; `python scripts/update_issue.py <issue file> <issue file> ... | bash`
+7. If you are ready to approve an issue run `python scripts/approve_issue.py <issue file> <issue file> ...` and then pipe the output to bash as above if you this command succeeds.

-Test the above process out with a single issue to get familiar with the process before attempting many commands.
+Please test the above process out with a single issue to get familiar with the process before attempting many commands.
+If you are not comfortable with this approach please contact Matt Mizielinski and Jeremy Walton to discuss using the csv files under the data directory.